alechenninger/blog/posts/fakes.md

 //
-// These commenters are falling into the same unfortunate circular trap: _"You can't test dependencies in a unit test because unit tests don't test dependencies."_ These aren't any actual reasons to isolate here–isolation is an unjustified, foregone conclusion.
+// These commenters are falling into the same unfortunate circular trap: _"You can't test dependencies in a unit test because unit tests don't test dependencies."_ These aren't any actual reasons to isolate here; isolation is an unjustified, foregone conclusion.

 So let's back up.
 We've been talking a lot about replacing dependencies with mocks or stubs or fakes.
 Why are we replacing dependencies in the first place?

 * We'd like the cause of failures to be clear.
 Fewer dependencies means fewer places to look for a bug.
 Fewer places to look means faster diagnoses.
 If we can fix bugs faster, then _users see features and fixes more frequently_.
 * We'd like to have fast tests.
 Dependencies can be heavy, like databases or other servers which take time to set up, slowing down the tests and their essential feedback.
 Replacing those with fast test doubles means faster feedback cycles, which means we can _ship to our users